javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/settings.md

 **Type:** `<array of strings>`

-**Default:** `["import", "require", "export", "dynamic-import"]`
+**Default:** `["import", "export", "require", "dynamic-import"]`

 Modifies which built-in dependency nodes are analyzed.
-By default, all next nodes are analyzed:
+By default, all of the following nodes are analyzed:

 **Available values:**